dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### Frame

-The `Frame` control is marked as obsolete in .NET MAUI 9, and will be completely removed in a future release.
-The `Border` control should be used in its place.
+The <xref:Microsoft.Maui.Controls.Frame> control is marked as obsolete in .NET MAUI 9, and will be completely removed in a future release.
+The <xref:Microsoft.Maui.Controls.Border> control should be used in its place.
 For more information see [Border](~/user-interface/controls/border.md).

 ### MainPage

-Instead of defining the first page of your app using the `MainPage` property on an `Application` object, you should set the `Page` property on a `Window` to the first page of your app.
-This is what happens internally in .NET MAUI when you set the `MainPage` property, so there's no behavior change introduced by the `MainPage` property being marked as obsolete.
+Instead of defining the first page of your app using the <xref:Microsoft.Maui.Conrols.Application.MainPage> property on an <xref:Microsoft.Maui.Controls.Application> object, you should set the <xref:Microsoft.Maui.Controls.Window.Page> property on a <xref:Microsoft.Maui.Controls.Window> to the first page of your app.
+This is what happens internally in .NET MAUI when you set the <xref:Microsoft.Maui.Conrols.Application.MainPage> property, so there's no behavior change introduced by the <xref:Microsoft.Maui.Conrols.Application.MainPage> property being marked as obsolete.

-The following example shows setting the `Page` property on a `Window`, via the `CreateWindow` override:
+The following example shows setting the <xref:Microsoft.Maui.Controls.Window.Page> property on a <xref:Microsoft.Maui.Controls.Window>, via the `CreateWindow` override:

 ```csharp
 public partial class App : Application